joshlevinson/Sample-WP2Markdown/Uncategorized/salesforce-use-cases.md

 #### Use case 2: Export members of a single campaign from Salesforce to Suite

- Once you have your Campaign in Salesforce set up (with Type =Â *emarsys Email*) and added some Leads and/or Contacts, you can proceed by exporting campaign members to Suite.
+ Once you have your Campaign in Salesforce set up (with Type = *emarsys Email*) and added some Leads and/or Contacts, you can proceed by exporting campaign members to Suite.
 Click the **Create & Add** button in the **Add Campaign Members to Suite** List box:

 <div class="row">[![sf-create-add-members](/assets/images/sf-create-add-members.png)](/assets/images/sf-create-add-members.png)</div> A new window will open (make sure you do not have pop-ups blocked):